 Most car seats come with strap slots, and parents often don’t pay much attention to these, but they are most definitely important, and the rules are different depending on how your child is sitting.
 For rear facing children, the straps should be inserted through slots at or below the child’s shoulders.
 It is imperative that the straps are not above the child’s shoulders because, in a reclined position, the force of an accident can cause the child to slide up the back of the seat increasing their risk of injury.
 In children who are facing forward, the opposite applies.
 Having straps that are too low can result in the torso having room to move too far forward in the case of a collision.
 For forward-facing car seats, straps should be at or above the shoulders.

 When a child is securely buckled into their seat, you also want to conduct a ‘pinch test’.
 By first inspecting the straps to make sure they are not twisted in any way, tighten your child into the seat.
 To ensure the straps are tight enough, grab one of the straps on the collarbone and, in an up and down fashion, try to pinch the straps.
 If you’re able to pinch the material, they are not tight enough.
-This blog has a great visual.
+This article has a great visual.

 Nothing Between the Child and the Seat/Straps?